 1. Château de Chambord (Chambord Castle)

 Situated 100 miles southwest of Paris in the tranquil commune of Chambord, part of the Loire Valley, this 16th-century castle oozes elegance and sophistication.
+Needless to say but this is one of the most famous French landmarks.

 Still, it was once the epitome of wealth and power held by the French aristocracy in post-medieval France.